Skip to content

 That combination is strange.

-So when protein exploded into bars, powders, cereals, chips, coffee additives, and founder stories, I did not file it under obvious nonsense.
+So when protein exploded into bars, powders, cereals, chips, coffee additives, and founder stories, I didn't file it under obvious nonsense.
 I filed it under worth thinking about.

 The piece is partly a business story.
 Founders, investors, shelf space, price points, the race to build the next dominant bar.
 David is in there, along with a whole category of products that look less like snacks and more like small statements about how seriously you take your body.

-What stayed with me was not any one brand.
+What stayed with me wasn't any one brand.
 It was the tone: optimization rather than nourishment.

-These products are not marketed the way canned tuna is marketed.
+These products aren't marketed the way a can of beans is marketed.
 They borrow language from metabolism, aging, and performance.
 They arrive in feeds next to conversations about mTOR, muscle preservation, and metabolic health.
 Sometimes that science is interesting.
-Sometimes it is real.
-It is also several steps removed from whether this particular bar is a good afternoon snack.
+Sometimes it's real.
+It's also several steps removed from whether this particular bar is a good afternoon snack.

 What the boom gets right